-The Xyggy Discovery Engine is a different kind of beast from a conventional search engine.
+The Xyggy Discovery Engine is a different kind of beast from conventional machine learning and information retrieval.

-The Engine integrates deep learning and Bayesian machine learning with realtime learning at its heart.
+The Engine integrates deep learning and Bayesian machine learning with realtime learning.
 The result is discovery with meaning.

-Uses include personal discovery, autonomous discovery, intentional discovery, feeds, recommendation systems and probably a lot more.
+Uses include intentional discovery, personal discovery, autonomous discovery, feeds, recommendation systems and probably a lot more.

 Conventional machine learning delivers realtime scoring (against a static data model) but not realtime learning (on static or changing data) which is its Achilles heel.